thinktandem/tandem/site/work/usf-redirect-rescue.md

 date: "2017-09-25"
 tags:
   - drupal
+  - higher-ed
+  - performance
+  - security
+  - support
+  - php
-    - highereducation
+  - devops
-    - rescue
+  - testing
 ---

 For months the University of San Francisco was consistently, but seemingly randomly experiencing major downtime on their main [marketing site](http://usfca.edu).
 After many frustrating days of troubleshooting, they called on Tandem to isolate and resolve the underlying issue.